abhishek-archlinux/AnimeWatch/README.md

 ﻿# AnimeWatch
 AnimeWatch Player acts as Front End for mpv and mplayer.
 It is not full fledge frontend like smplayer, but it tries to incorporate many new features which are normally absent from most of the media player frontend designed for linux.

+(Arch users can directly go to Release section ,download appropriate package and install it using 'yaourt -U pkg_name')

 #Normal Mode
 ![AnimeWatch](/Images/Video.png)